medical-software-quality/project-quality-plan/quality_plan.md

 ### Out of scope

-* This PQP is (currently) _not_ intended for software as a medical device nor software in medical devices.
+* This PQP is _not_ intended for software as a medical device nor software in medical devices.

 ## Roles and responsibilities

+* QA manager
+  * responsible for ensuring that this plan is followed
+* risk manager
+  * responsible for assessing requirements' impact to risk controls
+  * responsible for assessing risks' impact to risk controls
+* software developer
+  * responsible for developing software
+  * responsible for writing tests
+  * responsible for writing documentation
 * user
   * uses the application
   * reports defects to the projects' ticket